-Investigate population structure by undertaking genetic analyses using nuclear, mitochondrial and microsatellite loci.
+Investigate population structure by undertaking genetic analyses, including using nuclear, mitochondrial and microsatellite loci.
 This information will provide insights into the population structures (both past and present), migration patterns and aspects of the sociobiology of the Southern Bent-wing Bat such as sex-biased dispersal, philopatry and kin-biased roosting behaviour.
 Further investigate the implications of the recently reported low level of genetic variation.
 Use genetic heterozygosity as one of the measures of population health over time (see Action 7.1).
+Investigate the possibility of obtaining genetic material from faecal matter rather than captured animals.

-Implementation partners: universities, in conjunction with DELWP, DEWNR and SAM
+Implementation partners: universities, in conjunction with DELWP, DEW and SAM